The Man from Laramie: Production

 Prior to The Man from Laramie, James Stewart and Anthony Mann had worked together on six films beginning in 1950.
 Stewart, impressed by Mann's work on the then-unreleased Devil's Doorway, had personally selected him to direct Winchester '73 after Fritz Lang left the production.
 The collaboration proved both critically and commercially successful for Stewart and raised Mann's profile enormously after a string of low-budget crime films.
 After Winchester '73, Mann directed Stewart in the westerns Bend of the River, The Naked Spur, and The Far Country, as well as the biographical drama The Glenn Miller Story and the adventure film Thunder Bay.
 The two would also collaborate for a final time on the military aviation film Strategic Air Command.
 However, The Man from Laramie would prove to be the last western that the two made together.

 Producer Aaron Rosenberg says that the reason Stewart and Mann never worked together for a sixth Western collaboration after The Man from Laramie was a disagreement over the quality of Night Passage.
 Mann had been slated to direct the film and worked with Stewart on preproduction, but disagreed with the casting of Audie Murphy and had an argument with Stewart in which the veteran director dismissed the film as "trash".
 Mann quit the movie, replaced by director James Neilson, feeling that Stewart was only making the film so he could play his accordion.
 This enraged Stewart so much that the two didn't speak again.

 Theme song

 The film's theme song was written by Lester Lee and Ned Washington.
 It was recorded in the United States by Al Martino and in the United Kingdom by Jimmy Young.
-Young's version reached number-one the UK Singles Chart in October 1955, remaining there for four weeks, while Martino's version peaked at number 19 in the chart that September.
+Young's version achieved significant commercial success, topping the UK Singles Chart in October 1955, while Martino's version peaked at number 19 in the chart that September.